Why is my backflow preventer foul smell

 Frequently Asked Questions

-To clean your backflow preventer, you'll need to shut off the water supply, disassemble the unit, and thoroughly clean all the internal components.
-This is a job that is best left to a professional plumber.
+To clean a backflow preventer, you'll need to shut off the water supply, disassemble the device, and thoroughly clean all the internal components using a mild detergent and water.
+It's best to have a professional plumber perform this task to ensure it's done properly.

 Connect with certified professionals in your area